1968 Nickel Value Checker: Errors List, “D”, “S” Mint Mark Worth

 1. Where is the mint mark on a 1968 nickel?

-The mintmark on a 1968 nickel is located on the obverse (front) side, positioned directly below the date.
-This marked a significant change, as 1968 was the first year mintmarks appeared in this location after returning from their three-year absence (1965-1967).
+The mintmark on a 1968 nickel is on the obverse (front) side, positioned directly below the date.
+This was a significant change — 1968 was the first year mintmarks appeared on the obverse of Jefferson nickels, after returning from their three-year absence (1965–1967) when they were removed from all U.S. coins entirely.

 All 1968 nickels feature either a “D” (Denver) or “S” (San Francisco) mintmark, as no Philadelphia coins were produced that year.